MISSION

 Tam Maddock resigns as Executive Director.
 Thomas Winders is hired as the Foundation’s first Sponsor and Program Coordinator.

-The Butch and Diane Hougland Family named the 2019 ND FFA Friend of the Foundation.
+The Butch and Diane Haugland Family named the 2019 ND FFA Friend of the Foundation.

 Tommy Winders selected to serve as ND FFA Foundation’s Sponsor and Program Coordinator.